Line percolation: Introduction

-On account of its inherent geometric structure, it is possible to construct other interesting bootstrap percolation models on the $d$-dimensional grid.
-In the past, this has involved endowing the grid with a graph structure other than the one induced by the integer lattice (which, in other words, is a Cartesian product of paths).
-In this direction, Holroyd, Liggett and Romik \citep{cross_nbd} considered $r$-neighbour bootstrap percolation on $[n]^2$ where the neighbourhood of a lattice point $v$ is taken to be a "cross" centred at $v$, consisting of $r-1$ points in each of the four axis directions.
-Sharp thresholds for a model with an anisotropic variant of these "cross" neighbourhoods were obtained recently by Duminil-Copin and van Enter \citep{anisotropic}.
-Gravner, Hoffman, Pfeiffer and Sivakoff \citep{hamming} studied the $r$-neighbour bootstrap percolation model on $[n]^d$ with the edges induced by the Hamming torus where $u,v \in [n]^d$ are adjacent if and only if $u-v$ has exactly one nonzero coordinate; the Hamming torus, in other words, is the Cartesian product of complete graphs, which is perhaps the second most natural graph structure on $[n]^d$ after the grid.
-They obtained bounds on the critical exponents (i.e., $\log_n (p_c)$) which are tight in the case $d=2$ and for small values of the infection parameter when $d=3$.
+In this direction, Holroyd, Liggett and Romik~\citep{cross_nbd} considered $r$-neighbour bootstrap percolation on $[n]^2$ where the neighbourhood of a lattice point $v$ is taken to be a `cross' centred at $v$ consisting of $r-1$ points in each of the four axis directions.
+Sharp thresholds for a model with an anisotropic variant of these cross neighbourhoods were obtained recently by Duminil-Copin and van Enter~\citep{anisotropic}.
+Gravner, Hoffman, Pfeiffer and Sivakoff~\citep{hamming} studied the $r$-neighbour bootstrap percolation model on the $d$-dimensional Hamming torus which is the graph on $[n]^d$ where $u,v \in [n]^d$ are adjacent if and only if $u-v$ has exactly one nonzero coordinate; the Hamming torus, in other words, is the Cartesian product of complete graphs, which is perhaps the second most natural graph structure on $[n]^d$ after the grid.
+They obtained bounds on the critical exponents (i.e., $\log_n (p_c)$) which are tight for all values of the infection parameter when $d=2$ and for a few small values of the infection parameter when $d=3$.

+The line percolation model we consider here is a natural variant of the bootstrap percolation model on the Hamming torus studied by Gravner, Hoffman, Pfeiffer and Sivakoff.
+However, we should note that while all the other models mentioned above are $r$-neighbour bootstrap percolation models on \emph{some underlying graph}, the line percolation model \emph{is not}.